RTcmix/rtcmix.github.io/tutorials/bus_config.md

 > > If the last rtinput call gives the source as "MIC", then the inst
 > > does read just from the first channel.

-There are 16 "aux" buses available (defined as MAXBUS in H/bus.h).
+There are 64 "aux" buses available for non-embedded builds (defined by DEFAULT_MAXBUS in H/bus.h) and 16 for embedded.
 You set the maximum number of "out" buses in the call to rtsetparams.

 If you don't call bus\_config before using an instrument, you'll get a default configuration roughly equal to: